-- The price inflation assumption was decreased from 2.50 percent to 2.25 percent. - The payroll growth assumption was decreased from 3.25 percent to 3.00 percent. - Assumed salary increase rates were changed as recommended in the June 30, 2019 experience study.
-The net effect is assumed rates that average 0.25 percent less than previous rates. - Assumed rates of retirement were changed as recommended in the June 30, 2019 experience study.
-The changes result in more unreduced (normal) retirements and slightly fewer Rule of 90 and early retirements. - Assumed rates of termination were changed as recommended in the June 30, 2019 experience study.
-The new rates are based on service and are generally lower than the previous rates for years two to five and slightly higher thereafter. - Assumed rates of disability were changed as recommended in the June 30, 2019 experience study.
-The change results in fewer predicted disability retirements for males and females. - The base mortality table for healthy annuitants and employees was changed from the RP-2014 table to the Pub-2010 General Employee Mortality table, with adjustments.
-The base mortality table for disabled annuitants was changed from the RP-2014 Disabled Annuitant Mortality table to the Pub-2010 General/Teacher Disabled Retiree Mortality table, with adjustments. - The mortality improvement scale was changed from Scale MP-2018 to Scale MP- 2019. - The assumed spouse age difference was changed from two years older for females to one year older. - The assumed number of married male new retirees electing the 100% Joint and Survivor option changed from 35 percent to 45 percent.
-The assumed number of married female new retirees electing the 100% Joint and Survivor option changed from 15 percent to 30 percent.
-The corresponding number of married new retirees electing the Life annuity option was adjusted accordingly. - Augmentation for current privatized members was reduced to 2.00 percent for the period July 1, 2020 through December 31, 2023 and 0.00 percent thereafter.
-Augmentation was eliminated for privatizations occurring after June 30, 2020.
+- The price inflation assumption was decreased from 2.50 percent to 2.25 percent. - The payroll growth assumption was decreased from 3.25 percent to 3.00 percent. - Assumed salary increase rates were changed as recommended in the June 30, 2019, experience study.
+The net effect is assumed rates that average 0.25 percent less than previous rates. - Assumed rates of retirement were changed as recommended in the June 30, 2019, experience study.
+The changes result in more unreduced (normal) retirements and slightly fewer Rule of 90 and early retirements. - Assumed rates of termination were changed as recommended in the June 30, 2019, experience study.
+The new rates are based on service and are generally lower than the previous rates for years two to five and slightly higher thereafter.

-RAMSEY / WASHINGTON RECYCLING AND ENERGY BOARD Notes to the Required Supplementary Information December 31, 2022
+RAMSEY / WASHINGTON RECYCLING AND ENERGY BOARD Notes to the Required Supplementary Information December 31, 2023